 "Caring for your feet in Maharishi Ayurveda goes beyond the cosmetic purposes: it benefits the whole body and nervous system," says Vaidya Nitin Agrawal of Maharishi Ayurveda Products International.
-An ayurvedic foot bath and foot massage relaxes the whole physiology and provides a feeling of revitalization, increased energy, and improved circulation.

 Herbal Foot Bath

 For tired feet and hard skin, a foot soak can do wonders.
-Warm water stimulates your feet and your whole body, and softens your skin.
+Warm water stimulates your feet and your whole body and softens your skin.
 The aromas of herbs and bath salts provide relaxation through the sense of smell.

-- Boil 1 quart of water.
+- Boil one quart of water.
 Make a small pouch of any of the following herbs: lavender, sage, rosemary.
 Place the pouch in a large wash bowl or bucket and pour the boiling water over it.
 Let it sit for twenty minutes.

 - Add cold water, if necessary, to reach a comfortable temperature between 100 and 110 °F.

 - Soak your feet in the water for about twenty minutes.
-Gently rub the herbs on your feet but do not scrub.
+Gently rub the herbs on your feet, but do not scrub.

 - Dry feet thoroughly with a clean towel.
 Bathing salts also soften your skin.

+Ayurvedic foot massages can create a greater sense of general wellbeing.
 By rubbing your feet, you "massage" your whole body.
 "Massaging your feet helps detoxification, balances emotions, and improves blood and lymph circulation," says Vaidya Agrawal.